HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 ### With schematics (recommended):

-- installs `@angular/material` & its dependencies
+- Installs `@angular/material` & its dependencies.
-- installs the material icons
+- Installs the material icons.
-- sets the scss theme
+- Adds the University of Haifa favicon and logo to the `angular.json` file.
-- adds some basic modules to the `app.module` (the accessibility/body, header, footer, back-to-top & spinner modules) and sets them into the `app.component` html
+- Sets the scss theme in the styles file.
-- adds some compatibility html tags to the index file
+- Adds some basic modules to the `app.module` (the accessibility/body, header, footer, back-to-top & spinner modules) and sets them into the `app.component` html.
-- adds the University of Haifa favicon and logo
+- Adds some compatibility html tags to the index file.

 ```bash
 $ ng add @uoh/ngx-theme